SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 A role named "`domain-manager`" is to be created via the Keystone API and the policy adjustments quoted below are to be applied.

 ### Policy adjustments

+The following policy has to be applied to Keystone in a verbatim fashion.
+The "`is_domain_managed_role`" rule definition is the only exception to this (see below).

 ```yaml
 # classify domain managers with a special role